-The best varieties to grow in a hoophouse depends somewhat on your climate.
-You should use the valuable space inside a hoophouse for crops that won't do well outside or that you can't grow outside at all because of wind or late frosts.
+The best varieties to grow in a hoophouse depends somewhat on your latitude and regional climate.
+You should use the valuable space inside a hoophouse for crops that won't do well outside or those you can't grow outside at all because of wind or late frosts.

 In the South and in mild coastal areas, some cool-loving flowers will grow all winter without adding heat to the hoophouse.
 In colder areas, the hoophouse provides just enough protection to grow these varieties very early in spring or later in fall than usual.
 Daylength may limit blooming for some varieties, but even flowers that won't bloom in the short days of winter can put on significant growth and be ready to send up stems as soon as the days get longer.
 Day-neutral flowers will bloom as long as the temperature is acceptable.
 Some of the top crops for hoophouse production in cool weather:

 - Single-stem sunflowers are a great crop for early spring, late fall, and even winter in mild areas.
-Grow a day-neutral variety such as the 'Sunbright' series, plant them closely, and replant every two weeks for a long harvest season.
+Grow day-neutral varieties such as the 'Sunbright' Series, plant them closely, and replant every two weeks for a long harvest season.